inkVerb/VIP/601/Lesson-08.md

   - `pacman -Syy package-name` update all repo lists, then install `package-name` package
   - `pacman -Sw package-name` only download the `.pkg.tar.zst` file for the package to `/var/cache/pacman/pkg/`
   - `pacman -Syuw --noconfirm`
-  - `pacman -U package_name-version.pkg.tar.zst` manually install `package_name-version.pkg.tar.zst` from that downloaded file
+  - `pacman -U package_name-VERSION.pkg.tar.zst` manually install `package_name-VERSION.pkg.tar.zst` from that downloaded file
   - `pacman -Scc` clean cache
   - `pacman -R package-name` remove the `package-name` package
   - `pacman -Rsc` remove unneeded dependencies
   - `pacman -Qe` list explicitly-installed packages
   - `pacman -Ql package-name` what file the `package-name` package has
   - `pacman -Qii package-name` info on `package-name` package
-  - `pacman -Qo /path/to/some/file` list package that owns `/path/to/some/file`
+  - `pacman -Qo /path/to/some/program` list package that owns `/path/to/some/program`
   - `pactree package-name` what the `package-name` package depends on
   - `pactree -r package-name` what depends on the `package-name` package